CrashControl - Daily performance & recovery system

 Tasks that should be easy start taking longer.
 Your focus is off.
 And you’re not getting through work with the same speed or sharpness you used to.

-You start saying no to plans and activities you used to enjoy, not because you stopped caring, but because you’re too drained to bother.
+You start saying “no” to plans and activities you used to enjoy.
+Not because you stopped caring, but because you’re too drained to bother.

 And after a while, it starts to feel like a motivation or discipline problem.